In This Article

 Even if the rest of the DNA has been destroyed by cremation, teeth or tooth fragments can give insight into a person’s identity and genetic makeup.

 Studies show that dental tissues like enamel are an excellent source of DNA.
 They are resistant to degradation.
-Plus, tooth enamel has high mineral content, which makes it strong.3
+Plus, tooth enamel has a high mineral content, which makes it strong.3

 Most of the time, teeth are the last of a person’s remains to decompose.
 It makes DNA available long after the person has died.